-The typical healthy Bullmastiff has a calm, gentle, and relatively laid-back demeanor.
+The typical healthy Bullmastiff is calm, gentle, and relatively laid-back.
 Even though they are not easily aroused, these dogs are fearless and highly threatening when startled and concentrated on an assailant.

 Bullmastiffs are among the most incredible dog breeds for protection and as a watchdog.
 They get along well with youngsters, although if you have children, you are strongly advised to get a puppy rather than take home an adult Bullmastiff.
 These dogs may also exhibit some aggression against unfamiliar dogs and animals.